axelwalter/umetaflow-gui/win_exe_with_embed_py.md

-# Creating a Windows Executable of a Streamlit App with Embeddable Python
+## 💻 Create a window executable of a Streamlit App with embeddable Python

 To create an executable for Streamlit app on Windows, we'll use an embeddable version of Python.</br>
 Here's a step-by-step guide: